 No, you don't have to focus on a specific field of interest.
 You may choose upper-level courses for Generalist Anthropology, which will give you a broad grounding in the various fields (for maximum career flexibility).

 Visit UTM Future Students for information on applying to the University of Toronto Mississauga.

-If you have questions about a UTM Anthropology undergraduate program, please check our Frequently Asked Questions page, and if your question is not answered there please contact the Undergraduate Advisor at email@example.com.
+If you have questions about a UTM Anthropology undergraduate program, please check our Frequently Asked Questions page, and if your question is not answered there please contact the UTM Anthropology Academic Advisor & Undergraduate Program Administrator at email@example.com.